angeldollface/mandys-house/documentation/configuration.markdown

 - `dev_url`: What `baseurl` to use for local development.
 - `prod_url`: What `baseurl` to use for a production environment.
+- `tlDomain`: Which top-level domain is your site being served and deployed from?
+- `updateFreq`: How often is your site being updated?
+Weekly?
+Monthly?
+If you're not sure, leave the default frequency in your site's `config.json`.
 - `copyFiles`: This tells Mandy which files you would like to copy to your compiled site.
 The syntax is as follows:
 `true=>file1|file2|file3`.
 If, instead of `true`, you have `false`, no files will be copied over.
 - `hasLoopContent`: This can either be `"true"` or `"false"`.
 This tells Mandy whether there are directories with content you would like to loop over in templates or not.